garrensmith/LazyBoy/index.md

 LazyBoy is a Couchdb Object Document Model.
 It has full support for relations, type casting, custom views and querying.

+# Need Help?

+Ask questions on the #lazyboy IRC channel.

 # Cheat Sheet

 ## Defining a model